mattermost/desktop/resources/mac/mdm/README.md

    sudo chmod 644 "/Library/Managed Preferences/Mattermost.Desktop.plist"
    ```

 3. Launch (or relaunch) the Mattermost desktop app.
-It will read `DefaultServerList`, `EnableServerManagement`, and `EnableAutoUpdater` from this plist via CFPreferences.
+It will read `DefaultServerList`, `EnableServerManagement`, `EnableAutoUpdater`, and `TrustedEmbeddedMediaOrigins` from this plist via CFPreferences.

 ## Uninstall